JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

 * The `greetings` property of the view model uses the `@Published` wrapper.
   It allows SwiftUI to automatically update the view when this property changes.

-Now you need to implement the `startObserving()` function to consume flows.
+Now you need to implement the `startObserving()` function to consume flows using one of the available KMP libraries that allow that.

 ### Choose a library to consume flows from iOS